CarloC24/Portfolio-Site/awsnotes.md

 > Users from all around the world can transfer data in S3 much faster
 > Users will upload to edge locations then edge locations will upload it using amazons backbone network

+CloudFront Overview

+> Cloudfront is a CDN (Content Delivery Network)
+> CDN (Content Delivery Network) - A system of distributed servers that deliver wepages and other web content to a user based on the geographic locations of the user, the origin of the webpage, and a content delivery server.

+CloudFront Terminology

+> Edge Location - This is the location where content will be cached.
+This is seperate to an AWS Region/ Availability Zone.
+> Origin - This is the origin of all the files that the CDN will distribute.
+This can be an S3 Bucket, an EC2 Instance, an Elastic Load Balancer, or Route53.
+> Distribution - This is the name given to the CDN which consists of a collection of Edge Locations

+CloudFront more Overview

+> When a user requests content the edge location will cache it for 48/72 hours depending on the server.
+So when people try to look for the same content they can pull it faster plus the edge location can pull the data using Amazon's backbone network.
+> Amazon CloudFront can be used to deliver your entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
+Requests for your content are automatically routed to the nearest edge location, so content is delivered with the best possible performance.
+> There are two kinds of distribution.
+Web Distribution and RTMP (Used for Media Streaming).
+> Edge locations are not just READ only.
+You can write to them too.
+> Objects are cached for the life of the TTL (Time to Live).
+> You can clear cached objects, but you will be charged.